compomics/ms2pip/README.rst

   training.

 MS²PIP supports a wide range of PSM input formats and spectrum output formats, and includes pre-trained models for multiple fragmentation methods, instruments and labeling techniques.
+See `Usage <https://ms2pip.readthedocs.io/en/latest/usage>`_ for more information.

 Related projects
 ----------------